Everything you need to know about ACH payments

-Maybe you remember the situation when you paid somebody on Venmo, or bought some goods using PayPal.
+Maybe you remember the situation when you paid somebody on Venmo or bought some goods using PayPal.
 You also could pay for some services online, or receive your salary into your bank account.
 Now you need to find out how common these situations are.
-They are all linked by one common thing – in any case, you were a participant of an ACH payment process, and you played the role of a consumer.
-However, if you still have some doubts or questions, it means that you probably don’t understand all the nuances of ACH payment process.
+They are all linked by one common thing – in any case, you were a participant in an ACH payment process, and you played the role of a consumer.
+However, if you still have some doubts or questions, it means that you probably don’t understand all the nuances of the ACH payment process.

 Such a payment option can come in handy when it comes to small businesses.
 Essentially, АСН payments are electronic payments between banks.
 Now, let’s try to put it in very simple terms.
 Any business that accepts АСН payments allows customers to transfer funds in an electronic form from their bank accounts to the bank account of this very business.
 In other words, you can easily call АСН payments an alternative to any payment processes that involve cash, credit/debit, or even cheques.
 ACH payments are considered to be a highly effective, error-free, and reliable way to carry out different transactions.
 In simple terms, ACH payment is more like EFT (electronic fund transfer) bеtwееn twо financial institutions.

 First of all, ACH payments are preferable for people who have a need for paying their bills in an electronic form, or run a business online (in order to charge clients for purchased goods or services provided).
 This method is also good for receiving one-time or recurring payments.